In a recent post I quoted John MacArthur as saying this:

 Psychologists would tell them they were probably victimized as children but they can’t remember it, so they should go into repressed memories just for the sole purpose of uncovering some supposed victimhood so they can have some place to belong in this completely victimized culture.

 I know several licensed counselors, and I know a lot of people who have told me their stories of going to licensed counselors.
 I have never heard of any of them trying to get their clients to claim “victimhood.”
 They may be less than helpful in one way or another, but what MacArthur indicates is rampant is really a non-issue, especially in 2018, when he thinks “victimhood” is a threat the gospel.

 Though it’s unwise for any of us to try to “suggest” memories of trauma to someone, if that person does recover previously un-remembered memories of trauma and abuse, on her own, then anyone in her sphere should respond with compassion rather than this arrogance MacArthur is showing.

 If you’re not a victim of anything you have no moral authority and nothing to say, get out of the conversation.
 Everyone needs to have had at least a micro-aggression, some category of victimhood

 Why would he exaggerate in such a way?
 Why would he sound so afraid of abuse survivors remembering what happened to them?
 Why would he think that those who are coming forward with memories of abuse are such a #threattothegospel?

 to divest yourself of the responsibility for the fact that your life is the way it is because of your own sin.

 Your life is the way it is because of your own sin . . .
 This is what it comes down to.
-MacArthur refuses to acknowledge the possibility that someone may be suffering from post-traumatic stress disorder because of the child abuse he or she endured.
+MacArthur refuses to acknowledge the possibility that someone may be suffering from post-traumatic stress disorder and even moral injury because of the child abuse he or she endured.